odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 Now, let's add a new feature: mark a todo as completed.
 This is actually trickier than one might think.
 The owner of the state is not the same as the component that displays it.
 So, the `TodoItem` component needs to communicate to its parent that the todo state needs to be toggled.
-One classic way to do this is by using a `callback prop
+One classic way to do this is by adding a `callback prop
 <{OWL_PATH}/doc/reference/props.md#binding-function-props>`_ `toggleState`.

 #.
 Add an input with the attribute :code:`type="checkbox"` before the id of the task, which must